open-source-tabletop/openfire-gm-halo/halo-firefight-unsc-army.md

 ### Equipment

-A Spartan is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and may make a Spartan Melee Attack.
+A Spartan is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and may make a Heavy Melee Attack.

 A Spartan may replace its MA5 Assault Rifle with any of the following: